tonywakuu/cash-register/README.md

  * No malicious or mischievous actors.
 Input validation and sanitization is minimal.
  * We're connected to the web.
 Client-side libraries are loaded from a CDN.
  * No DB connectivity.
 All data managed by Node.js state.
- * Smaller transactions.
-Up to $1000, no $50 or $100 bills.
+ * Only small transactions.
+Up to $1000; no $50 or $100 bills.
- * Serves as the boilerpater for scaled representation.
+ * Serves as boilerplate for scaled representation.